crguezl/vuejs-fundamentals/README.md

 - [ ] Disable the button `save item` when the `input` is empty by binding the `disabled` attribute of the button

+  The `disabled` attribute is a boolean attribute.
+A disabled button is unusable and un-clickable.

+  The disabled attribute can be set to keep a user from clicking on the button until some other condition has been met (like selecting a checkbox, etc.)

 ## Dynamic classes with v-bind

 - [  ] Change the list of items from a list of Strings to a list of Objects with `label` and `purchased` attributes.
 Update the `saveItem` method and the template accordingly